For contractors, getting as many certifications as possible can help you enormously in building your construction business.

 Anyone who is being paid to perform work which includes any alterations or disturbance of more than 6 square feet of an interior or 20 square feet of an exterior of lead paint in a housing or child-occupied facility built before 1978 is required to have this certification.

-Non compliance with EPA Law could result in lose of contracts and up to $37,500 per day in fines from the Environmental Protection Agency.
+- Non compliance with EPA Law could result in loss of contracts and up to $37,500 per day in fines from the Environmental Protection Agency.

 The information below will provide you with everything you need to know, so you can get certified for lead paint today!